-This report is made solely to the Company's members, as a body, in accordance with Article 113A of the Companies (Jersey) Law 1991.
+This report is made solely to the Company's members, as a body, in accordance with our terms of engagement as detailed in our letter of 6 November 2018.
 Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members, as a body, for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and its members, as a body, for our audit work, for this report, or for the opinions we have formed.